 (b) a person who assists, or performs services for or on behalf of, a legal practitioner appointed under section 7 in the performance of the legal practitioner’s functions as counsel to the ACC;

-“produce” includes permit access to, and “production” has a corresponding meaning;
+produce includes permit access to, and production has a corresponding meaning;

-“relevant Act” means the ACC Act, this Act or any corresponding Act of another State.
+relevant Act means the ACC Act, this Act or any corresponding Act of another State.

 45. Delegation